 - Access to Message History of all Employees?

 - Limit Mobile Access to 1 Device?

-Each login and password defined on Employees Details can be used to access both app and the web system, including your supervisors and your field employees.
+Each login and password defined on Employees Details can be used to access both the app and the web system, including your supervisors and your field employees.

-You can set the resources available for the web access on the Permissions for Web Access Profile tab.
+You can set the resources available for web access on the Permissions for Web Access Profile tab.
 You can define the permissions into:

 - No Access: The user won’t be able to access this resource.

 - Read: The user will able to access the resource but not edit it.

 - Write: The user will able to edit any registered data or delete them.
 The system allows you to check only one option (and the Write option comprehends the Read option too).

 The features that start with “My” are usually active for low hierarchic level access profiles.
 Typically, the field teams have few features active on their web access, so those will be checked as No Access.
 Resources like My Photo Report, My Itinerary, My Surveys and My Tasks are usually marked as Read.